Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 WHAT SIZE ?

-On this page we are considering a number of formats in draft form only at this stage.
+On this page we are considering a number of formats in outline only at this stage.
 Refinement will be part of the process of defining an internationally acceptable Universal Storage Energy Standard (USES).
+The eventual design will be based on exiting and future model passenger cars.

 A SENSE OF URGENCY & COOPERATION - MOTOR VEHICLES